tubemogul/puppet-aerospike/README.markdown

 configuration file.

 This parameter is a hash table with:
-  - the property name as key
+  * the property name as key
-  - the property value as value
+  * the property value as value

 **Note:** The user and group are already defined by the system_user and system_group parameters.
+No need to specify them again.

 The default value is:

 ```
 {
   'paxos-single-replica-limit'    => 1,